AcademySoftwareFoundation/tac/gsoc/README.md

 community for code review.

-In addition to ideas listed below, the GitHub "Issues" page for each project will have issues tagged "GSoC" if they seem like an appropriate size for a a GSoC summer project.
+In addition to ideas listed below, the GitHub "Issues" page for each project will have issues tagged "GSoC" if they seem like an appropriate size for a GSoC summer project.
 You will also see many issues tagged "good first issue", those might be ideal candidates for your small trial PR to qualify for application.